WAR OF 10

 These

-were many other enemies with whom Sudas fought the war on the banks
+there were many other enemies with whom Sudas fought the war on

 - Yakshas